jbannick/hellokata-java/src/modules/custom_images/hellomodimage/README.md

 The app should build:

-* a.
-An image directory tree, appmod-image, that contains your application, as a module, and a subset of the Java runtime environment necessary to run that app
+a.
+An image directory tree, appmod-image, that contains your application, as a module, and the subset of the Java runtime environment necessary to run that app
-* b.
-Additional directories used only for the build process
+b.
+Additional directories used only during the build process

 5. At the command line, execute: run.sh